“Whaddya hear? Nothin’ but the rain!”

 The closest ammunition I could find to what seems to be agreed as the right one for the Viper, is a NATO 30mm cannon round with a 173mm long case.

-I used a scrap pieces of Oregon and turned them on my lathe.
+I used a scrap pieces of wood and turned them on my lathe.
 Metalwork lathes work OK on wood, lucky for me.
 I used a photograph of the NATO round and was able to guesstimate approximate dimensions, knowing the diameter of the projectile was 30mm.
 It looks good after a bit of paint.
 I masked it off and sprayed the bands on it.
 I’ve since acquired a .PDF data sheet on them with the exact specs.
 My first one wasn’t far off, but the rest are now on point.

 Here are some screen references and a diagram to work from.